-Bullet played six seasons with the Amerks and in 1931 took on the role of team coach for three years.
-He later managed the New Haven and Minneapolis teams.
+Bullet Joe played six seasons with New York and in 1931 took on the role of team coach for three years.
+He later managed/coached the New Haven and Minneapolis teams.

-Simpson moved to Florida in 1938 to promote ice Hockey.
+Simpson moved to Florida after the 1937-38 AHA season to promote ice Hockey.
 He later suffered a heart attack that kept him inactive for two years.
 Another retired ice Hockey player and Floridian came to his aid.
-Art Coulter hired him to work at the Coulter White's hardware store in Coral Gables Florida, a position he held until 1965
+Art Coulter hired him to work and sell ice skates at Coulter White's hardware store in Coral Gables Florida, which had a ice rink at the Miami Coliseum.

-Simpson was inducted into the Hockey Hall of Fame in 1963 - He died December 25, 1973 in Coral Gables, Florida at the age of 80.
+Bullet Joe Simpson was inducted into the Hockey Hall of Fame in 1963.

-In 1975, he was inducted into Canada's Sports Hall of Fame.
+Bullet Joe Simpson was inducted into Canada's Sports Hall of Fame in 1975.

-In 1994, the Marine Museum of Manitoba in Selkirk restored a 1963 flat-bottomed freighter which is now on display and renamed the Harold Bullet Joe Simpson.
+In 1994, the Marine Museum of Manitoba in Selkirk restored a 1963 flat-bottomed freighter which is now on display and renamed the Joe Simpson.